 “Good night, sleep tight, don’t let the bed bugs bite…” It sounds cute when saying to someone heading off to bed, but in reality, NO ONE wants to encounter a bed bug, let alone be bitten by one, especially when traveling.
 Follow these 8 tips to avoiding bed bugs when traveling to ward off bites and keep bed bugs from following you home.

 While most travelers will never encounter a bed bug in their lives, it is still wise to know how to avoid bed bugs when traveling and how to avoid getting bitten or bringing home your own little colony.
 Hotel quality, or lack thereof, has little to do with whether or not there might be a bed bug or two lurking.
-Consider that the Hilton in Oklahoma City recently had to apologize to NBA star player Kyrie Irving after bed bugs bit him the night before his team played.
+Consider that the Hilton in Oklahoma City once had to apologize to NBA star player Kyrie Irving after bed bugs bit him the night before his team played.